5 Tips For Flying The Traffic Pattern

 2. Communicate

 About ten miles out from an airport without an operating control tower call on the common traffic advisory frequency (CTAF) and announce your plan to land and request an airport advisory.
 It’s called an advisory since they cannot clear you to land.
-You may or may not get a reply since the person attending the UNICOM may be busy doing other things.
+You may not get a reply since the person attending the UNICOM may be busy doing other things.
 Call anyway because it alerts other aircraft in the area of your position and intentions.

 Additional calls are made as the pattern is entered and on each subsequent leg of the pattern.
 End each transmission with the name of the airport you are located as the frequency may be shared with other local airports.